mreinstein/snabbdom-valve/README.md

 ## TODO
 * play the in-between audio clicks more uniformly
-* consider replacing howler with native html5 audio (it's kind of a large module)
+* consider replacing howler with native html5 audio (Howler is kind of a large module)
-* cleanup audio resources on `destroy`
 * fix the handle positioning within the viewbox
 * arrows indicating available handle motion